A two-site Kitaev chain in a two-dimensional electron gas: Results

 The above procedure for tuning to the sweet spot is guaranteed to work if one starts with a field angle where \gammaE $>$\gammaO, since \gammaE~can always be decreased by rotating the field towards $B_{\mathrm{SO}}$.
-If a field rotation reveals that such a field angle cannot be found, one can reach the sweet spot via electrostatic control over the hybrid section~\cite{Dvir2023}, since the ECT and CAR processes underlying \gammaE~and \gammaO~are affected by the charge and energy of the ABSs~\cite{Liu2022, Bordin2022}.
-In our devices the ABS energy is controlled via the voltage $V_{\mathrm{ABS}}$, applied to the proximitized region.
-With the magnetic field directed away from the spin-orbit field (as in \Cref{fig1}f), we study the evolution of the CSDs with $V_{\mathrm{ABS}}$. \Cref{fig3}a shows a diagonal avoided crossing, signifying here that \gammaO $>$\gammaE.
+If a field rotation reveals that such an angle cannot be found, one can reach the sweet spot via electrostatic control over the hybrid section~\cite{Dvir2023}, since \gammaE~and \gammaO~are affected by the charge and energy of the ABSs~\cite{Liu2022, Bordin2022}.
+Here, the ABS energies are controlled via the voltage $V_{\mathrm{ABS}}$, applied to the gate above the proximitized region.
+With the magnetic field directed away from the spin-orbit field (as in \Cref{fig1}f), we study the evolution of the CSDs with $V_{\mathrm{ABS}}$. \Cref{fig3}a shows a diagonal avoided crossing, signifying \gammaO $>$\gammaE.
 By tuning $V_{\mathrm{ABS}}$, the avoided crossing changes direction, indicating \gammaE $>$ \gammaO~(\Cref{fig3}c).
 At an intermediate $V_{\mathrm{ABS}}$ the avoided crossing disappears (\Cref{fig3}b), satisfying the sweet spot condition (\gammaE = \gammaO).
-Similar to \Cref{fig2}, we now detune $V_{\mathrm{QDR}}$ along the yellow dashed line in \Cref{fig3}b and measure $G_{\mathrm{l}}$, again finding correlated ZBPs that persist with local perturbations (\Cref{fig3}d).
+Similar to \Cref{fig2}, we now detune $V_{\mathrm{QDR}}$ along the blue dashed line in \Cref{fig3}b and measure $G_{\mathrm{l}}$, again finding correlated, persisting ZBPs (\Cref{fig3}d).
 Line-cuts from \Cref{fig3}d are shown in \Cref{fig3}, giving an estimate of \gammaE = \gammaO $=\SI{25}{\micro eV}$.
 When both QDs are detuned simultaneously, along the green dashed line in \Cref{fig3}b, the correlated ZBPs disperse quadratically (\Cref{fig3}e).
-This is expected for a two-site Kitaev chain, where the ZBPs are only expected to persist at zero energy under local perturbations ~\cite{Leijnse2012}.
-An extended dataset containing all $G_{\mathrm{l}}$ and $G_{\mathrm{nl}}$ measurements and a comparison with numerical results is shown in Fig.~S5.
+This is expected for a two-site Kitaev chain, where the ZBPs are only protected from local perturbations~\cite{Leijnse2012}.
+An extended dataset and a comparison with numerical results is shown in Fig.~S5.